 Andragogy in Practice

 A theory is only as good as its application.
-In this part of our exploration, we will look at meaning of andragogy in action.
+In this part of our exploration, we will look at andragogy in action.
 Let’s investigate how it translates to the educational and teaching environments and understand its tangible impacts on adult learning.

 Andragogy in Education